ECB Preview: Inflation on target but still too early to discuss tapering – Danske Bank

 ECB Preview: Inflation on target but still too early to discuss tapering – Danske BankBy Sandeep Kanihama

-Senior Analyst, Pernille Bomholdt Henneberg at Danske Bank, suggests that they expect the ECB to maintain its dovish stance at the meeting this week although inflation has reached the 2% target.
+Senior Analyst, Pernille Bomholdt Henneberg at Danske Bank, expects the ECB to maintain its dovish stance at the meeting this week although inflation has reached the 2% target.

 Key Quotes